Undergraduate Frequently Asked Questions: So How Does It Work?

 What sports are offered?

 Tiffin University is a member of the National Collegiate Athletic Association (NCAA, Division II) as well as a full member of the Great Lakes Intercollegiate Athletics Conference (GLIAC).
 Tiffin University participates in intercollegiate athletics for men in baseball, basketball, cross-country, football, golf, swimming and diving, soccer, tennis, track and field, and wrestling.
 Women's intercollegiate athletics are available in the sports of basketball, cross-country, golf, lacrosse, soccer, softball, swimming and diving, tennis, track and field, and volleyball.
 Equestrian is available for both as a co-ed team sport.
-As a TU student, you will have the opportunity to participate in club and recreational sports such as flag football, bowling, marital arts, outdoor adventure, equestrian and cheerleading.
+As a TU student, you will have the opportunity to participate in club, recreational sports such as basketball, ultimate frisbee, dodgeball or club sports such as bowling, marital arts, and cheerleading.

 What kind of activities are there?